eduardz1/Master-Thesis/presentation.typ

   - *Conditional compilation* for CPU and GPU code
   - *Reduce data movement*, correctly use *`managed`* and *`device`* attributes
   - Offloaded routines have to be *`pure`*
 ]

+#slide[
+  #if hide-appendinx {
+    place(dx: 660pt, dy: -80pt, box(width: 120pt, height: 30pt, fill: white))
+  }

+  === Implementation of cuDSS

+  - Interface between Fortran and C++ through ISO C bindings

+  - we had to conform to cuDSS's formalisms for matrices

+  === Limitations of our Implementation

+  - Currently faulty at high polynomial orders

+  #speaker-note[
+    - COO to CSR conversion
+    - CSR to dense using cuSPARSE, cuDSS only supports dense RHS
+    - Communication layer built in-tree to support multithreading and MGMN mode ]
+]